Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 In this example the instanceof operator ***matches*** the target obj to the type test pattern as follows:
 1. Check if obj is an instance of String
-2. If above check is true then cast obj to String and assigned to the binding variable s.
+2. If the above check is true then cast obj to String and assigned to the binding variable s.

 This is overall pattern matching for instanceof operator.